-Bastards of the Reagan Era by Reginald Dwayne Betts is the winner of the 2016 PEN New England Award in Poetry, was shortlisted for the 2016 PEN Open Book Award, was a finalist for the 2015 IndieFab Book of the Year Award, made Library Journal’s “Best Books 2015: Poetry” list, and is a finalist for the Firecracker Award in Poetry, and the National Council on Crime & Delinquency’s (NCCD) 2016 Media for a Just Society Award.
+Bastards of the Reagan Era by Reginald Dwayne Betts is the winner of the 2016 PEN New England Award in Poetry and the winner of the 2015 INDIEFAB Book of the Year for Poetry, was shortlisted for the 2016 PEN Open Book Award, made Library Journal’s “Best Books 2015: Poetry” list, and is a finalist for the Firecracker Award in Poetry, and the National Council on Crime & Delinquency’s (NCCD) 2016 Media for a Just Society Award.

 Bastards of the Reagan Era